 Table 1 reports summary statistics over the sample period of 2008 to 2015, including the number of unique firms, their global and home-country emissions, and the number of countries in which each firm has emissions.
-For the average firm, global Scope 1 and Scope 2 emissions in tons decrease over time.
+In Panels A and B, for the average firm, global Scope 1 and Scope 2 emissions in tons decrease over time.
 Note that the majority of emissions are direct Scope 1 emissions.
-One caveat of interpreting the average firm-year emissions, however, is that these trends can be a result of the expanding coverage of firms by CDP (see Section 3.3 for a discussion of time trends of emissions).
-Most CO2 is emitted domestically, but the share of home emissions in global emissions decreases substantially over time (from 72% in 2008 to about 57% in 2015 for Scope 1 emissions).
+In Panel C, global Scope 3 emissions are much larger in scale as they include all relevant indirect emissions across supply chains.
+One caveat of interpreting the average firm-year emissions, however, is that these trends can be a result of the expanding coverage of firms by CDP.
+Most CO_2 is emitted domestically, but the share of home emissions in global emissions decreases substantially over time (from 72% in 2008 to about 57% in 2015 for Scope 1 emissions).
 In addition, the number of countries where the average firm's emissions take place increases from 6.0 (6.8) countries in 2008 to 9.0 (10.6) in 2015 for Scope 1 (Scope 2).